“Just because I go to bed does not mean the Lord does.”

 That is not the only story in the Bible of God working through the night.

-In 2 Kings 6:25 -7:16 is a season of great scarcity during a siege; God worked overnight against the Arameans who were Israel’s enemy in the siege.
+- Read in 2 Kings 6:25 -7:16 – it is a season of great scarcity during a siege; God worked overnight against the Arameans who were Israel’s enemy in the siege.
 At dawn, when four lepers ambled into the Aramean camp to beg for food, they discover that God had been working through the night to provide for the people.
 The army had fled, leaving all their provisions and treasure on the ground for the people to collect.

 Although my workday ceases and I need to go to bed, Gods work does not cease, and He never needs to go to bed.

 “He will not let your foot slip – he who watches over you will not slumber;

 indeed, he who watches over Israel will neither slumber nor sleep.”
 (Psalm 121:3-4)